Hiring A Wedding Coordinator

 The rest of these tips apply if you don’t have a full-service wedding coordinator.

-They don't know where you are in the world, what kind of weather it is, what your guests are like, what your family relationships are like.
-People can't guess that.
+They don’t know where you are in the world, what weather it is, what your guests are like, what your family relationships are like.
+People can’t guess that.
 But your wedding coordinator should know your event intimately or can recommend things to you that the internet cannot.

-Have a list of questions ready for the event coordinator when you go into the meeting, and then make sure that you have a list of things that she thinks you should be doing next.
+Have a list of questions ready for the event coordinator when you go into the meeting, then make sure you have a list of things that she thinks you should be doing next.
 She might automatically provide this to you.
 Maybe she has his master checklist.
-But check in on the checklist and make sure you have a list so that you can have her advice, along with the internet advice, for you to move forward.
+But check in on the checklist and make sure you have a list you can have her advice, along with the internet advice, for you to move forward.

 Your event coordinator might have already built a pre-wedding meetup into your package.
 But if not, make sure to save one of your meetups or phone calls to be right before the wedding.

-I recommend telling her to use her own best judgment on almost everything unless it's highly critical.
+I recommend telling her to use her own best judgment on everything unless it’s highly critical.
 By giving her your blessing, it gives her the authority to make decisions on the day of the event.
-It puts here in that supervisory and leadership role that's needed at weddings to make things go smoothly and happen as they're supposed to.
-And it also allows you to let go.
-After that point, it's in her hands, and she's going to do the best job she can.
+It puts her in that supervisory and leadership role that’s needed at weddings to make things go smoothly and happen as they’re supposed to. it allows you to let go.
+After that point, it’s in her hands, and she’s going to do the best job she can.

-You could also give her the following blessing with a caveat.
-You could say, "I want you to use your best judgment on everything, but I do want to see the tablescape before guests arrive."
-Or "I want to see this slideshow, or talk to the DJ."
-You can add one caveat into her day to make sure she pulls you in on that one item, then the rest of the time, it's up to her.
+You could give her the following blessing with a caveat.
+You could say, “I want you to use your best judgment on everything, but I do want to see the tablescape before guests arrive.”
+Or “I want to see this slideshow, or talk to the DJ.”
+You can add one caveat into her day to make sure she pulls you in on that one item, then the rest of the time, it’s up to her.

 Post-Wedding Communications